 John Patton Scholarship - This scholarship fund was established by Dr. John Patton, an Albright scholar and Park Professor emeritus, to be used for Park University scholarship purposes.
 It was decided to use this endowed fund initially to promote study abroad, giving students access to the cultural experience of international programs.
 Applicants must complete an application and their appropriate materials, must have at least a 3.6 GPA and must complete two semesters at Park University after their study abroad or graduate from Park University if they are seniors at the time they study abroad.
 Students may receive up to 50 percent of the cost of their study program.
 The stipends will be \$2,500 or greater.
-Application deadlines are September 30 for the Spring program, January 15 for the Summer program and March 15 for the Fall program.
 (KCA)